-According to the Sri Lanka chronicles, Sigiriya was the fortress place built by King kassapa.
+According to the Sri Lankan chronicles, Sigiriya was a fortress-palace built by King Kassapa.

-In the late 5th cen, kassapa put his father to death in a rebellion and fearing the revenge of his brother, abandoned Anuradapura as his capital and built this fortress to protect himself.
+In the late 5th century, Kassapa killed his father in a rebellion and fearing the revenge of his brother, abandoned Anuradhapura as his capital and built this fortress to protect himself.
 Nonetheless he ultimately committed suicide during a battle with the invading forces of his brother.

-However a more recent school of thought suggests that Sigiriya was not a fortress or a palace, but a great Mahayana monastic complex, inscriptions dating from the 3rd century BCE found in the caves surrounding the area indicate the presence of ascetic monks, and it is possible that Sigiriya become a branch of the Abhayagiri vihara and continued to function as a monastery for hundreds of year.
+However a more recent school of thought suggests that Sigiriya was not a fortress or a palace, but a great Mahayana monastic complex, inscriptions dating 3rd century BCE, found in the caves surrounding the area, indicate the presence of ascetic monks, and it is possible that Sigiriya become a branch of the Abhayagiri Vihara and continued to function as a monastery for hundreds of year.